 |Accolades:||Hall of Fame (1978)|

-In 1910 Joss only played in 13 games.
-He died just before the following season in April 1911 at the age of 31.
+Unfortunately, we’ll never know what Joss was fully capable of as he got sick in 1910 and pitched just 13 games (one of which was the no hitter mentioned earlier).
+Just before the the 1911 season began, Joss died from tubercular meningitis in April at the age of 31.
 In order to support his widow, a group of players got together and held the first All-Star game as a charity event.
 The event featured the American League All-Stars playing against the Cleveland Naps.
 Many future Hall of Famers were on the field that day including Ty Cobb (wearing a Cleveland jersey, but playing for the all-stars), future Indian player/manager Tris Speaker and current Naps Cy Young and Napoleon Lajoie.
-Addie Joss himself was inducted into baseball's Hall of Fame in 1978, better late than never, and is enshrined in the Cleveland Indians Hall of Fame.

 Even though he only played nine seasons Joss still ranks in the top ten Indians all time in wins, losses, innings and complete games.
 He also holds six of the Indians top ten single season marks in WHIP and four of the top five in ERA.
 Overall, he was very possibly the greatest player to ever throw a baseball in a Cleveland uniform.
 Like Feller, he played his whole career in Cleveland, but he was only able to play half the seasons as his life was cut short.
 Although a century has passed since his death, no Indians pitcher has even come close to his team records for ERA and WHIP.
 In addition to his MLB record for WHIP, only Ed Walsh, a pitcher for the White Sox during the same era as Joss, has a better ERA in all of baseball history.

 After his death, because Joss had only played nine seasons he was not eligible to be voted into the Hall of Fame by the BBWAA.
 He was eventually inducted, however, in 1978 by the veterans committee, better late than never and has been enshrined in the Cleveland Indians Hall of Fame as well.